AlphaTiles/AlphaTiles/README.md

 # Generating the app with Alpha Tiles in Android Studio
 #### Windows 10/11
 ## Install Java and Android Studio
-The Alpha Tiles build gradle requires Android Studio Flamingo and Java JDK 17.
 [These instructions](https://www.makeuseof.com/windows-android-studio-setup/#:~:text=Before%20installing%20Android%20Studio%2C%20you,for%20creating%20Java%2Dbased%20applications.) cover all the steps for first-time installation of Java and Android Studio.
+If you have an older version of Android Studio or Java installed, you may be required to update one or both in order to build Alpha Tiles.
+You can do so by downloading and setting up this [latest Android Studio version] (https://developer.android.com/studio?gad_source=1&gclid=Cj0KCQjw6uWyBhD1ARIsAIMcADosuTHqKNFctznkHFV0iw9NPyq6fST5RWj2NalEcZ2znEge4288MykaAqzTEALw_wcB&gclsrc=aw.ds) and/or one of these recent [Java versions] (https://www.oracle.com/java/technologies/downloads/).

 ## Clone the source code and sample build assets
 Here is the recommended route for interacting with Alpha Tiles code and build assets through Git.